 We don’t know about you, but we’re all about prolonging summer for as long as possible.
 One of our favorite ways to keep the fun going is by having our nearest and dearest over for backyard barbecues.
+Can you think of anything better than spending some quality time with your loved ones in the summer sun?
+The sun will be just one of the main attractions of the day, as the food and drink will also be near the top of the list for excitement too.
+That’s why looking for the best cooler on the market is definitely a must when it comes to planning a successful and fun barbecue, as no one wants to settle for warm beverages.
 Although this can be fun, there’s also a lot of responsibility to make sure that the garden is looking perfect for everyone.
 That means that all tools are picked up and put away, and the lawn has been mowed.
 Mowing the lawn is a chore than very few enjoy, the task is strenuous and seems to take such a long time.
 However, with the help of a cordless lawn mower, this task can be done to a much better standard in less time.
 Some of these lawn mowers can be quite expensive, but you could always purchase one as a gift for a keen gardener or someone who loves hosting barbecues (like we do!).
 Perhaps I’ll have to get one for my husband, apparently, they are one of the best gadgets for men on the market currently.
 I know it would save my husband lots of time, especially when we’re trying to prepare the garden for our friends and family.
 After all the manual work we had to do, we deserve a drink.
 A summery drink, of course!

 If you’re in the summertime spirit as well, take a page from our friends, the Two Thirsty Gardeners, and wow your next shindig guests with a beverage that’s sure to please: A Summer Cup.
 It just doesn’t get more summertime than that.
 Be sure to check out their book with us, Brew It Yourself, for more drink ideas, including how to make your own beer, wine, and beyond!